 5. iFLYTEK Smart Recorder Pro (Best for offline, secure transcription)

-iFLYTEK Smart Recorder Pro is a hardware-based digital voice recorder with built-in transcription powered by AI.
-It supports multiple languages and works without an internet connection.
+iFLYTEK Smart Recorder Pro is a hardware‑based digital voice recorder with built‑in transcription powered by AI.
+It supports offline transcription, long‑distance pickup, and noise reduction—useful for journalists, researchers, and legal professionals.

-Unlike Plaud Note, which is compact and smartphone-driven, iFLYTEK is a standalone device built for journalists, researchers, and legal professionals needing high-security transcription on the go.
+Unlike Plaud Note, which is compact and phone‑driven, iFLYTEK is a standalone device designed for secure, offline workflows and multi‑speaker environments.

 iFLYTEK best features